pitchmuc/adobe-analytics-api-2.0/docs/main.md

   * projectObj : REQUIRED : the dictionary to replace the previous Workspace. requires the following elements: name,description,rsid, definition, owner

+* updateAnnotation : Update an annotation based on its ID.
+PUT method.
+  Arguments:
+  * annotationId : REQUIRED : The annotation ID to be updated
+  * annotationObj : REQUIRED : The object to replace the annotation.

 ### Delete methods